Autopsy of Frank Ocean’s Coachella 2023 show in Indio, California

 Some contentious aspects of Ocean’s weekend one performance include the following:

-Ocean’s set was scheduled to begin at 10:05 PM (PST) but was delayed by 55 minutes for unknown reasons, likely due to various last-minute changes.
+003. Ocean’s set was scheduled to begin at 10:05 PM (PST) but was delayed by 55 minutes for unknown reasons (likely due to last-minute changes).
 Later, at around 12:20 AM, Ocean was called off stage for a moment before coming on the mic and saying, “Guys, I’m being told it’s curfew, so that’s the end of the show.”
-In the footage reviewed for this article, the mention of the City of Indio’s curfew was met with a collective, “Aww,” from the audience and a few “boos” when the floodlights were turned on.
+In the footage reviewed for this article, the mention of the City of Indio’s curfew was met with a collective “aww” from the audience, followed by “boos” when the floodlights were turned on.
 It came after one of the concert’s most intimate moments—the song “At Your Best”—which made the conclusion more jarring.
-Coachella’s headlining acts are typically 90 minutes, whereas Ocean’s show was billed at 75 minutes and lasted roughly 80 minutes (he performed for roughly 65 minutes, excluding the intermission).
+Coachella’s headlining acts are typically 90 minutes, whereas Ocean’s show was billed at 75 minutes and lasted roughly 80 (his sets were 65 minutes total, excluding the intermission).
 One source told Rolling Stone that Ocean had already performed more songs than planned when he hit curfew.
 Another report said that he rehearsed three more tracks during soundchecks.

-For much of the performance, Ocean sang from a microphone stand while seated.
+004. For much of the performance, Ocean sang from a microphone stand while seated.
 A press release (featured below) later attributed his limited mobility to a leg injury he sustained earlier in the week.
 According to Ocean’s team, two fractures and a sprain in his left leg led him to scrap major elements of the presentation, including a multi-million dollar ice-skating rink (in the middle of the Sonoran Desert).
-It was intended as a stage for choreography by 120 hockey players and Olympic-level figure skaters.
+It was intended to stage 120 hockey players and Olympic-level figure skaters in a program produced by filmmaker Chris Nelson’s company, Hockey for Hollywood, with movement direction by the JA Collective.
 After weeks of rehearsal for their on-ice routine, the performers (who were not otherwise cut) played only a minor role in the production, walking on stage during songs.
-It remains unclear why Ocean’s injury necessitated scrapping the entire skating rink concept or why so many modifications were made at the last minute, if the incident occurred over three days earlier, according to his team’s statement.
-Skaters were notified of the production changes on the day of the event—after some had already gone through makeup and wardrobe—and the rink was dismantled only hours before showtime (discussed further in the behind-the-scenes section).
+It remains unclear why Ocean’s injury necessitated scrapping the entire skating rink concept or why so many modifications were made at the last minute if—according to his team’s statement—the incident occurred over three days earlier.
+Skaters were notified of the production changes on the day of the event, after some had already gone through makeup and wardrobe, and the rink was dismantled only hours before showtime (discussed further in the behind-the-scenes appendix).

-At times, the show’s flow was disrupted by technical difficulties, resulting in abrupt transitions or gaps between songs.
-These issues may have arisen from all the changes made to the show after rehearsals.
+005. At times, the show’s flow was disrupted by technical difficulties, resulting in abrupt transitions or gaps between songs.
+These issues were likely a consequence of all the changes made to the show after rehearsals.

-During his set, Ocean stepped away from the microphone on two notable occasions.
+006. During his set, Ocean stepped away from the microphone on two notable occasions.
 First, during the 15-minute intermission—when Crystalmess spun remixes of his work—and secondly, during the songs “Nights” and “Nikes” (intro only).
-For the latter, Ocean appeared to have technical difficulties with multiple microphones, after his primary one cut out and two additional mics failed to turn on; ultimately, he let the tracks play over the loudspeakers and sang off-mic with the crowd.
-Several videos clipped from these sections of the show reached a critical mass on social media (garnering millions of views), with captions saying that Ocean wasn’t performing at his own concert.
+For the latter, Ocean appeared to have technical difficulties with multiple microphones, with his primary mic cutting out and two more failing to turn on; ultimately, he let the tracks play over the loudspeakers and sang off-mic with the crowd.
+Several videos clipped from these sections of the show reached a critical mass on social media, garnering millions of views, with captions saying that Ocean wasn’t performing at his own concert.
 These viral moments did not represent the rest of the concert, which featured live vocals; nevertheless, the scenes of Ocean not singing—while a security guard twerked and a DJ spun his music—contributed to the less-than-favorable optics, and some spectators said they were disappointed that he didn’t perform more of his popular songs.

 On April 19, three days after the event, Ocean’s team announced that he was pulling out of Coachella weekend two: